ory/docs/docs/keto/sdk/api.md

 {}
 ```

+_ListOryAccessControlPoliciesReader ListOryAccessControlPoliciesReader
-_ListOryAccessControlPoliciesReader is a Reader for the
+ListOryAccessControlPoliciesReader is a Reader for the
 ListOryAccessControlPolicies structure._

 #### Properties